-The National Museum of Forest Service History's mission is to share the rich history and story of America's conservation legacy.
-It is a story full of successes and challenges that includes fire management, multiple use, wilderness, and recreation.
-Our 36-acre campus is just one mile west of the Missoula International Airport, 15 minutes from downtown.
+The National Museum of Forest Service History is a nonprofit organization independent of the USDA Forest Service.
+Our mission is to share the rich history and story of our country’s conservation legacy.
+It is a story full of successes and challenges that includes the history of wildland fire (like “The Big Burn” in 1910 in which 87 people, mostly firefighters, were killed, and more than 3 million acres burned in ID and western MT); the controversies around multiple use; wilderness; and recreation.
+Our 31-acre campus is just one mile west of the Missoula International Airport, 15 minutes from downtown and is open seasonally, from 10am to 4pm, Memorial Day Weekend – the day after Labor Day, seven days a week.
 On the campus is a historic Ranger's Bungalow Cabin that serves as Visitor's Center with exhibits and gift shop.
 Our Forest Discovery Trail winds through a Champion Grove of trees with beautiful interpretive signage on the history of conservation.
-A pack corral and knot-tying station are located by the Trail, and a replica of a "L-4" Fire Lookout Tower, built for the Smithsonian Folklife Festival on the Washington, D.C. mall, is also on campus.
-A Capital Campaign is ongoing to build a world-class facility, the National Conservation Legacy and Education Center, to house interactive exhibits, offer classes and community lecture series.
-The Museum is the only museum in the country solely dedicated to forest conservation.
+A pack corral and knot-tying station are located by the Trail, and a replica of a "L-4" Fire Lookout, built for the Smithsonian Folklife Festival on the Washington, D.C. mall, is newly restored and on the campus.
+A beautiful timber-framed Pavilion sits on the south side, that hosts numerous well-attended public events.
+Tanker plane 12 - a P2V tanker plane was added to the campus in 2023.
+A Capital Campaign to build our flagship facility, the National Conservation Legacy Center is nearly complete, with construction to begin in 2024.The Center will offer exciting, interactive exhibits on conservation history.
+We are the only museum in the country solely dedicated to forest conservation.